Skip to main content

 Risks of drug use during pregnancy

-All drugs pass through the placenta to the unborn baby.
+All drugs pass through the placenta to your baby.

 This may cause a higher risk of: